ff7-mods/ff7-flat-wiki/docs/FF8/Field/Script/Opcodes/11F DISC.md

 #### Description

-Sets up which disc is asked for when [DISCJUMP][] is called.
+Sets up which disc is asked for when [DISCJUMP](038 DISCJUMP.md) is called.

-  [DISCJUMP]: 038%20DISCJUMP.md "wikilink"